DICE-UNC/jargon/README.md

 Added check of empty CA since the default value of the certificateAuthority in GSIIRODSAccount is blank versus null.
 User submitted patch.

+###  Trailing slash on path to CollectionAO.getPermissionForCollection() throws FileNotFoundException #37

+Enhanced collection-related methods to tolerate trailing slashes on collections in various operations

 ### Misc

 Lots of small fixes, pull requests, iRODS compatability tests and fixes through work with consortium